wpmudev/qa/readme.txt

 * Fixed: Tag search when not logged in
 * No more slow down message for Administrators (users with manage_options capability)
 * Fixed: Rating by subscribers
+* Fixed: Missing question title in answer notification
+* Fixed: Notified as new question when it's infact a new answer
+* Fixed: 404 error in ask page

 = 1.0.2 =
 * BuddyPress integration